AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/global-reference-architecture.md

 ![Diagram illustrating the separate packages option for global reference architecture](../../../assets/playbooks/gra-separate-packages.png)

 The most flexible way to manage GRA Composer packages is through metapackages.
 Metapackages contain a `composer.json` file only, which defines other package dependencies.

-You should do this in combination with [Private Packagist](https://packagist.com/) as a private Composer repository.
+You should create metapackages using [Private Packagist](https://packagist.com/) repositories.

 ### Main project `composer.json`